-Adult students at both campuses of Saint Peter’s University/SPCS division have advisors available to them throughout their academic career.
+Adult students are assigned academic advisors to assist them throughout their academic career.
 The advisor’s approval of courses is required before a student may register for any term.
-Registration dates for each term are listed in the annual Academic Calendar which appears in the course schedules published for each term.
+Registration dates for each term are published online in the Academic Calendar (https://www.saintpeters.edu/academic-calendar/) .
 Students who register after the official registration periods noted in the Academic Calendar must pay a late registration fee.

-Students may be administratively deregistered from some or all of their courses if they fail to complete by published deadlines appropriate forms and processes required to properly register for courses, if they fail to complete by published deadlines all requested financial forms and arrangements with the University, if they lack appropriate course prerequisites, or if they fail to attend class.
+Students may be administratively deregistered from some or all of their courses if they fail to complete by published deadlines the following:

 Registration Between Schools

 - Evening (SPS) students may not register for traditional day (semester) courses.

 - Traditional day students are not permitted to take more than two quad courses unless an exception is approved by the Dean.

 - First-year students are not allowed to register for SPS courses unless an exception is approved by the Dean.

 - Traditional day students in semester-based programs may not register for winter trimester courses.